MicrosoftDocs/sql-docs/azure-sql/database/transparent-data-encryption-byok-database-level-basic-actions.md

 - For comprehensive instructions on setting up cross-tenant CMK and the RBAC permissions necessary for configuring Azure AD applications and Azure Key Vault, refer to one of the following guides:
   - [Configure cross-tenant customer-managed keys for a new storage account](/azure/storage/common/customer-managed-keys-configure-cross-tenant-new-account)
   - [Configure cross-tenant customer-managed keys for an existing storage account](/azure/storage/common/customer-managed-keys-configure-cross-tenant-existing-account)
-- The Azure CLI version 2.46.0 or higher.
+- The Azure CLI version 2.52.0 or higher.
-- Az PowerShell module version 9.5.0 or higher.
+- Az PowerShell module version 10.3.0 or higher.
 - The RBAC permissions necessary for database level CMK are the same permissions that are required for server level CMK.
 Specifically, the same RBAC permissions that are applicable when using [Azure Key Vault](transparent-data-encryption-byok-configure.md#grant-key-vault-permissions-to-your-server), [managed identities](transparent-data-encryption-byok-identity.md), and [cross-tenant CMK](transparent-data-encryption-byok-cross-tenant.md) for TDE at the server level are applicable at the database level.
+For more information on key management and access policy, see [Key management](transparent-data-encryption-byok-database-level-overview.md#key-management).

 ### Required resources on the first tenant